nautechsystems/nautilus_trader/docs/source/getting_started/installation.rst

 Installation
 ============

-The package is tested against Python versions 3.6 - 3.9 on both Linux and MacOS.
-Windows support is in the pipeline.
+The package is tested against Python versions 3.7 - 3.9 on both Linux and MacOS.
+Users are encouraged to use the latest stable version of Python.

 It is a goal for the project to keep dependencies focused, however there are still a large number of dependencies as found in the `pyproject.toml` file.
 Therefore we recommend you create a new